Bell Labs Digital Synthesizer: Influence

 Further work on the same basic concept produced the lower-cost Synergy, released in 1981.
 The Synergy removed the computer component, and re-packaged the entire system into a case with a 77-key keyboard.
 Another additive synth reached the market at about the same time, the Con Brio ADS200, at the slightly lower price of $20,000.
 Neither the Con Brio or GDS sold well, while the Synergy managed to find some market share.
 However, when the famous Yamaha DX7 was released in 1983, it quickly took over the market.

-The DX7's FM synthesis offered the same basic control over output sound as an additive synth, but could duplicate the effects of many ganged oscillators in as few as two.
+The DX7 used FM synthesis rather than additive synthesis.
+By modulating one oscillator with another at audio frequencies, FM can generate spectra containing many harmonic or inharmonic partials from only a few oscillators, whereas an additive synthesizer normally generates such partials individually.
+The DX7's six operators could therefore produce complex, evolving timbres with substantially less hardware than contemporary additive designs.
 Its $2,000 price point eliminated any competition from the additive synths.
 Production of the Synergy ended in 1985.